The following regulations have been established to insure the safety of all students who ride the bus:

 In January our RAISE Assembly focus was on “A”chievement.
 Selected students will participate by standing and speaking on individual "A"chievements.
 The question is posed, "What does "A"chievement look like at the Sargent School?"
 Using various props, students will stand and speak of "A"chievements ranging from "A black belt in Karate" to "I learned to zipper my on my coat" to "I learned to tie my sneakers" and/or to "I got an 'A' on my spelling test after I studied a lot."

-In February we have some exciting RAISE activities afoot.
-As your child about our “Watch Out, Shout Out!
+In February we started our “Watch Out, Shout Out program.
+As your child about it.
 It will “make you want to shout!”

 Stay tuned to see what wonderful things we have planned in April!